What is Stanford Student Enterprises?

 Stanford Student Enterprises (SSE), a 501(c)(3) non-profit organization, is Cardinal Ventures’ parent company.
 SSE is the financial branch of Stanford’s student government, the Associated Students of Stanford University, and is an independent legal entity from Stanford University.
 SSE operates several student-run businesses on campus, including a student store, an advertising division, a consulting group, the Cardinal Fund, and Cardinal Ventures.
 For more information about SSE, please visit sse.stanford.edu.

 What do students in the Cardinal Ventures program receive?

 All Cardinal Ventures companies receive:

 The opportunity to participate in a ten-week speaker session and workshop series focused on the different components of launching and operating a business.
 These workshops are led by venture capitalists, entrepreneurs, and professors.

-Connection with 2-3 mentors, most of whom have expertise in the company’s space or with specific strategic issues that the company is struggling with.
+Connection with 2-3 mentors who have expertise in the company’s space or specific strategic issues with which the company is struggling.

 Incorporation, design, and recruiting assistance, and other custom services depending on what the company needs.

 The opportunity to pitch to investors and get feedback on their business idea.

 There are already a lot of incubators and accelerators in Silicon Valley.
 What need does this program fill?

 Cardinal Ventures is the only startup accelerator operating on the Stanford campus.
 Our program is run by students, for students.
 Unlike other incubators and accelerators, which typically ask (if not require) students to drop out or take a leave of absence from school to participate, we provide students with an opportunity to grow their business while still taking classes.